Image by A. Debus from Pixabay

 I still wonder what he thought about.
-If he was alive, I’d ask him about living under Japanese rule until the end of World War II.
+If he was alive, I’d ask him about living under Japanese rule until the end of the Second World War.
 Or how he felt about cross-strait tensions between Taiwan and China.
 What was it like living under martial law, before Taiwan developed into a democracy?

-Did he think of mundane things, like eating sweet potatoes (a Taiwanese comfort food), or telling his children to milk the goats?
+Did he think of mundane things, such as eating sweet potatoes (a Taiwanese comfort food) or telling his children to milk the goats?
 Did he marvel at the seasons, here in Canada, compared to Taiwan’s subtropical climate?
-Did he lose himself in memories of his wife?
+Did he lose himself in the memories of his late wife?

 Did he miss his homeland?